 4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 The ferry from Naples takes 80 minutes and costs about €20.
-In that time, you cross from mainland chaos — traffic, noise, pizza boxes — to an island that runs on a completely different operating system.
-Capri is small (6 km long), expensive (€8 espresso), and beautiful in a way that makes you slightly angry at everywhere else you've ever lived.
+In that span, you cross from mainland chaos — traffic, noise, pizza boxes — to an island that runs on a completely different operating system.
+Capri is small (6 km long), expensive (€8 espresso), and beautiful in a way that will make you slightly resentful of everywhere else you've ever lived.

 Day 1: Marina Grande and the Piazzetta